How to Help Someone Struggling with PTSD

 • Look for trustworthy sites, like a university or medical journal.

-• They should be supported by trustworthy sites.
+• Information should be supported by other trustworthy sources.

 • Data should be current or from the last few years.